thewoolleyman/boxbuilder/README.markdown

 * Flexible: Several different ways to specify configuration - in a manually edited file, in an auto-downloaded file which lives in source control, in a file on a shared drive, etc...
-* Automatically Downloaded: If you specify 'boxbuilderrc\_url' with a URL to your 'boxbuilderrc_download' config file (which can be in a git repo), it will be automatically downloaded and used.
+* Automatically Downloaded: If you specify 'boxbuilderrc\_download\_url' with a URL to your 'boxbuilderrc_download' config file (which can be in a git repo), it will be automatically downloaded and used.
-* Auto-Updating: The first time boxbuilder is run on a box, it creates a config file which will automatically re-download your config file from 'boxbuilderrc\_url' every time boxbuilder is run.
+* Auto-Updating: The first time boxbuilder is run on a box, it creates a config file which will automatically re-download your config file from 'boxbuilderrc\_download\_url' every time boxbuilder is run.
 * Easily Overridable: There are several different points at which you can set or override boxbuilder config environment variables, in the config files or on the command line.
-* Example Defaults: When run without specifying a custom config file url in 'boxbuilderrc\_url', boxbuilder will default to using a simple example configuration file which points to example chef repositories.
+* Example Defaults: When run without specifying a custom config file url in 'boxbuilderrc\_download\_url', boxbuilder will default to using a simple example configuration file which points to example chef repositories.
 This makes it easy to see how boxbuilder works before you start creating custom configs and chef repos to build your own custom boxes.